Robert Ritter von Greim: In China

-National Socialism
+Nazism

 In 1933, Hermann Göring invited Greim to help him to rebuild the German Air Force.
 He was appointed to command the first fighter pilot school, following the closure of the secret flying school established near the city of Lipetsk in the Soviet Union during the closing days of the Weimar Republic.
-(Germany had been forbidden to have an air force under the terms of the Treaty of Versailles of 1919, so it had to train its pilots in secret.)
+Germany had been forbidden to have an air force under the terms of the Treaty of Versailles of 1919, so it trained its pilots in secret.

 On 1 January 1934, Greim joined the Reichswehr and was promoted to Major (major) that day.
 Organizationally, he was assigned to both the 7th (Bavarian) Artillery Regiment (7.
 (Bayerisches) Artillerie-Regiment), which was subordinated to the 7th Division, and to the Flieger-Inspektion 3 (3rd Flyer Inspection) of the Reichsluftfahrtministerium (RLM—Ministry of Aviation).
 On 1 May, he was given command of I. Gruppe of Jagdgeschwader 132 "Richthofen" (JG 132—132nd Fighter Wing), based in Döberitz, a fighter group named after Manfred von Richthofen.
 The unit was also known under its cover name Reklamestaffel Mitteldeutschland (Advertisement Squadron Middle Germany).
 He held this position until 1 April 1935 when he was appointed Inspekteur der Jagdflieger (Inspector of Fighters).
 Command of I. Gruppe of JG 132 was then passed on to Major Kurt-Bertram von Döring.